chriswebb/sublime-psql-tools/README.md

         - Selected text of the current view
         - If no text selected, all of the text in the current view

+- `psql_conn` : `args` : `Settings`

+        Create new connection from current configuration settings or user supplied values.

+- `psql_conn_new` : `args` : `Settings`

+        Create new connection from default configuration settings or user supplied values.

+- `psql_config` : `args` : `Settings`

+        Update current connection configuration settings with user supplied values.

 - `psql_config_set` : `args` : `{name, value}`

-        Override default configuration settings with user supplied value.
+        Set current connection configuration settings with user supplied value.

 - `psql_config_unset` : `args` : `{name}`

-        Remove user override of default configuration settings.
+        Reset the current connection configuration settings back to default.

 - `psql_config_clear` :

-        Clear all user overrides back to default configuration settings.
+        Reset all current connection configuration settings back to defaults.

 - `psql_config_save` :

-        Save the current overrides to the default configuration settings.
+        Save the current connection configuration settings as the defaults.

 ### Settings